 Charging at home from a wall-mounted box

 With the Mode 3 charging cable, you can charge your car faster via the wallbox.
 The charging station, which is permanently installed in your home, provides electricity with a charging power that is significantly higher than that of a normal household socket.
 It delivers up to 22 kW instead of 2.3 kW.
 The difference in this charging process lies not only in the wallbox, but also in the cable.
 Via the wallbox, you charge your electric car with a Mode 3 charging cable instead of a Mode 2 charging cable, which is permanently integrated in the wallbox.
 All you need to know is what type of charging socket your electric car requires.
+You are sure to find the right charging box at our partner Helion under this link.

 Charging at public charging stations